PET SHIPPING FAQS

 What type of crate do I need to ship my pet?

 The airlines have strict regulations regarding the travel crate specifications.
 At a minimum, your pet must be able to stand up completely, without touching the top of his head on the kennel.
 Your pet must also be able to turn around and lie down comfortably.
 The kennel needs to be made of hard rigid plastic and needs to have a metal door.
 The top and bottom of the kennel need to be secured using metal screws.
 Ventilation holes must be present on all four sides for an international via air carrier.
-Measure your pet: Length (from base of tail to tip of nose), Height (from floor to top of ears), and width.
-We can advise you on the correct size kennel to use.
 There are some variations in the kennels such as customs kennels needed for certain breeds or sizes and we can advise on those regulations.
+We recommend purchasing the crate well in advance to allow your pet time to become acclimated to their crate.
+Use an “open door policy” and provide bedding, food and treats in the crate so your pet associates the crate with a positive experience.
+This helps to relieve and potential anxiety during travel time.
+Check out our measuring guide to ensure you provide the correct measurements for your pet and we can advise regarding the travel crate needed.
+MEASURING GUIDE

 What Items can I ship with my pet ?

+Absorbent bedding is acceptable not to exceed 3″ (crate pad or blanket).
 A leash and a medium size zip lock bag with food can be taped to the top of the crate.
-Food and water containers must be the type that attach to the crate.
+Food and water containers must be the type that attach to the crate door.
+We recommend freezing water in both bowls the night before travel.
 All original documents will travel with the pet.
 All other items must be shipped separately.

 How far in advance do I need to prepare to ship my pet ?